cornell-zhang/catalyst2018/lab2/README.md

 - Workstation with black USB cable
 - Arduino cheat sheet

 Take a look at the mobile robotic platform and try to identify each part of the robot when your group gets one.
 Diagrams of the top-view and front-view of the robot are shown in Figures 1 and 2 respectively.
 Figure 3 shows a diagram of the prototyping board.
+It includes two mechanical bump switches at the front of the robot to detect obstacles and a grayscale sensor to detect the target.
+The robot's circuitry includes a stack of three boards mounted on top of the robot.
+The lowest board is an Arduino, the main computing board, which you will program.
+The middle board is a motor shield, which allows the Arduino to control the robot's two motors.
+The last board is a maker shield, which connects to the grayscale sensor and the two bump switch sensors.
+The maker shield also contains LEDs, a button, and a potentiometer.

+The robot is powered using two different batteries.
+Five AA batteries located at the bottom of the robot power the two drive motors.
+A separate battery pack will be used to power the board stack.
+This will need to be plugged into the Arduino board after the robot is disconnected from the computer in order for the robot to be properly powered.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/RobotTop.png" width="300">